frc2052/2025-KnightKrawlerJavaTraining/README.md

 # 2025-KnightKrawlerJavaTraining

 Welcome to team 2052 KnightKrawler!
-Go to the Wiki page above and work your way through each page.
+Go to the Wiki page above and work your way through.